jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/document%7Cinserting_and_deleting_documents/removal%7Cdelete_document_from_an_index/delete_by_field%7Cdeleting_document_by_field_content%7C1.md

-Use this API to delete documents which contains the values (passed as parameters) in a provided field.
+Use this API to delete documents that contain the values listed in a specific field.
+These values are passed as parameters.

 **Requirement:** OpenSearchServer v1.5